Phillip Hoose

 Phillip M. Hoose (born May 31, 1947) is an American writer of books, essays, stories, songs, and articles.
-His first published works were written for adults but he turned his attention to children and young adults, in part to keep up with his daughters.
+His first published works were written for adults, but he turned his attention to children and young adults to keep up with his daughters.
 His work has been well received and honored more than once by the children's literature community.
-He won the Boston Globe–Horn Book Award, Nonfiction, for The Race to Save the Lord God Bird (2004) and the National Book Award, Young People's Literature, for Claudette Colvin (2009).
+He won the Boston Globe–Horn Book Award, Nonfiction, for The Race to Save the Lord God Bird (2004), and the National Book Award, Young People's Literature, for Claudette Colvin (2009).

 Life

 Hoose was born in South Bend, Indiana, grew up in the Indiana towns of South Bend, Angola, and Speedway, and attended Indiana University.
 A graduate of the Yale School of Forestry & Environmental Studies, Hoose was for 37 years a staff member of The Nature Conservancy, dedicated to preserving the plants, animals and natural communities of the Earth.
 Hoose has two children, Hannah and Ruby, who are grown.
 He lives in Portland, Maine, with his wife, the artist Sandbi Ste.
 George.

 A songwriter and performing musician, Phillip Hoose is a founding member of the Children's Music Network and a member of the band Chipped Enamel.